 Momentum Health Center utilizes thousands of years of proven Chinese medicine and today’s most advanced research to help heal and maintain the health of our patients.

 Through education, empowerment, and teamwork, chiropractic and acupuncture will provide you with the tools to begin to heal your body.
 Acupuncture is provided by licensed acupuncturist and nationally certified herbalist, Lindy Camardella L.Ac., Dipl.
-OM, MSTOM (Follow Lindy on Twitter) and acupuncturist Karissa N. McCallum, L.Ac.
+OM, MSTOM (Follow Lindy on Twitter).

 Treating Pain Without The Painkillers